kubernetes-sigs/reference-docs/genref/output/md/kube-scheduler-config.v1beta3.md

 </td>
 <td>
    <p>Disabled specifies default plugins that should be disabled.
-When all default plugins need to be disabled, an array containing only one &quot;&lowast;&quot; should be provided.</p>
+When all default plugins need to be disabled, an array containing only one &quot;*&quot; should be provided.</p>
 </td>
 </tr>
 </tbody>